 “Once we understand the area, we adapt our designs where necessary to ensure the designs reflect what is important locally – for example using local stone.
 As it takes shape and details become more defined, designs for the houses at Plasdŵr will reflect those in its neighbouring communities.
 Developments on the more rural edges of Plasdŵr will have a smaller, village feel while the district centre will be busier and more urban with townhouses and apartments.”

-3. Easy to get
+3. Easy to get around

 “We want to make sure the places we build are connected to existing communities.
 Creating new connections or improving the existing connections between new developments and their neighbouring communities is key to this.
 Plans for Plasdŵr include upgrades to infrastructure such as the creation of new bus and cycle lanes, and contributions towards improving bus services.
 Active travel is a key component in Plasdŵr, walking and cycling will be the easiest ways to get around followed by using the bus.”

-4. Places to go and
+4. Places to go and things to do

 “Creating a locally tailored community infrastructure, with opportunities for people to interact and socialise is key to making our new developments into ‘places’.
 With a district centre and three smaller, local centres, Plasdŵr will have its own shops, restaurants and offices with plenty of places for people to meet and socialise.”